TeunK/TemporalDataStore/Timeline/readme.md

-# Duet Asset Management
+# Get Latest Element From Timeline
-Written by Teun kokke, in C# ASP.NET Core
+Written in C# ASP.NET Core

 ### Structure
 The source code can be found inside the `\timeline` directory.